DanielJWood/d3-satellite-tool/README.md

 - sliders for values
 - weighted random for tilt, distance, etc.
 - correct random intervals for yaw, pitch, and roll.
+- Potentially include [Tangle JS](http://worrydream.com/Tangle/) into the parametersm (instead of sliders?)

 ### Updated: 4/8/15